Sisko: You think Quark had something to do with this?

 A very busty Bajoran Dabo girl who works at Quark's.
 Introduced as blatant fanservice.
 Bubbly, outgoing, and likable, Leeta was known as a friend to many on the station.
 In the beginning, she was attracted to Dr. Bashir.
 But eventually Quark's bumbling, awkward, Genius Ditz of a brother Rom catches her eye.
 By Season 6, they would eventually marry.
 In the series finale, she becomes First Lady of Ferenginar after Rom is made Grand Nagus.

 - Ascended Extra: She was initially brought in as a vapid, superficial one-off love interest for Dr. Bashir.
-Fan response was strong, and she would appear in dozens and dozens of subsequent episodes, becoming a fairly prominent secondary character by mid-series.
+Fan response was strong, and she would appear in over a dozen subsequent episodes, becoming a fairly prominent secondary character by mid-series.

 - Buxom Is Better: Oh God yes.